2019–2020 Hong Kong protests: Local media coverage

-Stand News journalist Gwyneth Ho was attacked by a stick-wielding man during the Yuen Long attack on 21 July 2019.

 Police near Lan Kwai Fong, Central on 31 October 2019.
 Police were accused of obstructing reporters from taking photographs by shining flashlights at them.

 The protests received significant press attention.
 Nathan Ruser from ASPI identified the protests as the most live-streamed social unrest in history.
 He suggested that unlike other protests, the widespread use of livestreaming technology in the Hong Kong protests meant that there was "almost parity when it comes to what [one] can learn remotely researching it to actually being there".

 Many of Hong Kong's media outlets are owned by local tycoons who have significant business ties in the mainland, so many of them adopt self-censorship at some level and have mostly maintained a conservative editorial line in their coverage of the protests.
 The management of some firms have forced journalists to change their headline to sound less sympathetic to the protest movement.
 A report by BBC suggested that the management of local terrestrial broadcaster Television Broadcasts Limited (TVB) had forced employees to include more voices supporting the government and highlight the aggressive actions of the protesters, without including segments focusing on the responses from the protesters or the democrats.
 Journalists from South China Morning Post, which was acquired by the Chinese Alibaba Group in 2016, had their news pieces significantly altered by senior editors to include a pro-government viewpoint before they were published.
 TVB and local news outlet HK01 were accused of pro-government bias, and protesters have physically assaulted their news crews and damaged their equipment and vehicles.
 Protesters also placed political pressure on various corporations, urging them to stop placing advertisements on TVB.